Drug Abuse Rehab in San Diego

 The abuse of substances is one of the nation’s biggest public health issues.
 Whether illegal drugs, prescription drugs, tobacco, or alcohol, drug abuse occurs when a person consumes a substance for the purpose of altering the mood (getting “high”).
 People from all walks of life use drugs, including teenagers, college students, professional athletes, working class citizens, and educated professionals.

-Drug addiction in San Diego, all of Southern California, is no different.
-Pacific Bay Recovery offers top rehab for drug addiction, whether the substances are prescription or illicit.
+Drug addiction in San Diego, or anywhere in Southern California, is no different.
+Pacific Bay Recovery offers top rehabilitation for drug addiction, whether the substances are prescription or illicit.
 The treatment programs are comprehensive and customized to each individual’s needs.
 Typically, the first step is medical detox to remove the drugs from one’s system.

 Here is an overview of various drug addictions that are treated by the top San Diego drug rehab facility – Pacific Bay Recovery!

 Around half of the U.S. population has consumed alcohol, making this drug the number one abused substance in America.
 According to current statistics, 135 million people drink alcohol, and 6.5% of the population admits to heavy drinking.
 Over long-term, drinking increases a person’s risk of certain health conditions, like liver disease, pancreatitis, and heart disease.
 A woman who drinks while pregnant could put her child at risk for mental retardation, fetal alcohol syndrome, and impaired vision.

 Marijuana is an illicit drug used by approximately 19 million people in the U.S. At present, marijuana is one of the most popular illicit drugs used by high school students.
 While marijuana contains many carcinogens, the direct link between this drug and cancer is unclear at present.